 - shaving cream

-- Mix equal parts Elmer’s liquid glue and shaving cream to create puffy paint.
+- Mix equal parts liquid glue and shaving cream to make the puffy paint toothpaste.

-This would be a great follow-up to learning the steps for how to brush their teeth or proper oral care.
-Students could write a how-to piece on how to care for their teeth which could be added to the bottom of the portrait for a cute bulletin board display!
+This art project is a great follow-up to learning the steps for how to brush your teeth or proper oral care.
+Have students write a how-to piece on how to brush their teeth and add it to the bottom of the portrait for a cute bulletin board display!